MosesSupposes/Purescript-By-Example/text/chapter8.md

 The only way in which side-effects managed by the `Effect` monad will be presented is to run a computation of type `Effect a` from JavaScript.

-The Pulp build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Effect` monad.
+The Spago build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Effect` monad.

 ## The Effect Monad